Corporate Governance Framework

 The Group has internal rules and regulations for addressing the risks in its business activities.
 For the screening of new investments, in addition to country risks and foreign exchange rate risks, we analyze and evaluate ESG-related risks, including environmental risks such as those related to the scope of response to biodiversity and environmental regulations; risks in the procurement of raw materials, including water; and human resources risks, including those related to human rights and occupational health and safety, and we take appropriate actions when necessary.

 In addition, when reviewing proposed major investments, we perform screenings based on the stage-gate system.
 The process from initial examination to execution of an investment project is divided into multiple stages of examination, and deliberations are conducted at each stage.
-During the deliberations, we clarify various risks, including ESG-related risks, using sensitivity analysis, case analysis, along with cold-eye review by a third party and other means, and work to minimize these risks.
-For important investments, follow-up is carried out after a certain period of time to clarify impacts on the initial outlook caused by environmental changes or other factors and to determine whether to continue with the project.
+During the deliberations, we work to identify various risks, including ESG-related risks, using sensitivity analysis and case analysis, and work to gain a multifaceted, quantitative grasp of risks using methods such as cold-eye review by a third party.
+For important investments, investment reappraisal is carried out after a certain period of time to assess and analyze impacts on the initial outlook caused by environmental changes or other factors and to determine whether to continue with the project.

 Crisis Management

-With the Crisis Management Department as the standing organizational unit, in the event of a crisis situation, we maintain a system enabling immediate reporting on conditions and the status of response measures from the site of an incident.
-Depending on the magnitude of the crisis, we may set up a response headquarters, led by the president, and organize response teams at the head office and at the site of the incident to ensure agile and effective response.
+With the Risk Management Department as the standing organizational unit in the event of a crisis situation, we maintain a system enabling immediate reporting on conditions and the status of response measures from each relevant Company department or Group company at the site of an incident as required by the degree of impact.
+Depending on the magnitude of the crisis, we may set up a response headquarters, led by the Company CEO, to ensure agile and effective response.

 Infectious Disease Prevention Measures